 The broad aims of a whole-of-government approach to the coordination of procurement contracting are to:

-- Reduce the price of supply to agencies;
+- Reduce the price of supply to entities;

 By obtaining better pricing through aggregating government purchasing,

-- Continue to meet the business needs of agencies;
+- Continue to meet the business needs of entities;

-By establishing and maintaining procurement arrangements that satisfy agencies’ business needs,
+By establishing and maintaining procurement arrangements that satisfy entities business needs,

 - Contribute to a competitive and viable industry;